 - Most of the “berries” red fruits: strawberries, raspberries, cranberries, etc.

 - Some exotic fruits: passion fruit, pineapple, banana, melon, kiwi

 In general, you should avoid fruits containing stones or pips (apricots, peaches, apples, pears, avocados, cherries, mangoes, dates, figs, grapes).

 But to simplify, we can summarize as follows:

-You can eat everything else!
-(Carrots, green beans, aubergines, courgettes, turnips, potatoes, celery, spinach, etc.).
+You can eat everything else! (low Fodmap vegetables include carrots, green beans, aubergines, courgettes, turnips, potatoes, celery, spinach, etc.).